How to Be Adaptable in Volatile Times

 Adaptability 50 Years Ago

-50 years ago, when we looked for our first job in industry after graduating from university, we boasted about and we’re tested on our adaptability.
-In large companies, new staff were rotated through different departments not only learning the skills required in different management positions but showing how they could shift work patterns, knowledge, relationships from one group to another quickly without an issue.
+In large companies, new staff were rotated through different departments learning the skills required in various management positions and showing how they could shift work patterns, knowledge, and relationships from one group to another quickly without an issue.

 Adapting to a New World

 Shaped by Volatility

 The world has moved on.
 Employers either don't have the time or won't make time for that kind of multi-month bridging session.
 Even in the employment interview, scenarios can be made and quickly changed to see how the potential employee responds in the new working world where every day can bring a new demand or a new technology or a unique opportunity in a new language.